Sible Hedingham: History

 In 1807, a Baptist chapel was opened, while a Quakers chapel had also been opened but was closed by 1833.
 In 1835, Sible Hedingham became part of the Halstead Poor Law Union.
 Prior to the union, the parish had opened a workhouse in two cottages in 1745.
 The village was connected to the railway in 1861, when the Sible and Castle Hedingham railway station was opened on the Colne Valley and Halstead Railway.
 In 1863, Sible Hedingham was the site of one of the last 19th-century witchcraft accusations in England.
 The victim is now known as "Dummy, the Witch of Sible Hedingham".
 Only a year earlier, The Hedingham Gas Works were opened in Castle Hedingham to provide gas street lighting for the two villages.
 By 1863, the village had a National School which served 170 pupils, and held an annual fair for "toys and pleasure" on Easter Tuesday.
 In 1872, Sible Hedingham came under the Halstead Rural Sanitary district, the replacement for the Poor Law Union, before becoming Halstead Rural District in 1894.

-In 1901, the Elsenham, Thaxted and Bardfield Light Railway (ET&BLR) received permission via the Light Railway Order of 18 November 1901, to build the Bardfield and Sible Hedingham light railway, which would have linked the ET&BLR at Great Bardfield to the Great Eastern Railway at Sible Hedingham.
+In 1901, the Elsenham, Thaxted and Bardfield Light Railway (ET&BLR) received permission via the Bardfield and Sible Hedingham Light Railway Order 1901 of 18 November 1901, to build the Bardfield and Sible Hedingham Light Railway, which would have linked the ET&BLR at Great Bardfield to the Great Eastern Railway at Sible Hedingham.
 However, the ET&BLR failed to receive permission to be built and a further attempt to build a light railway from Sible Hedingham to Ongar by the Central Essex Light Railway failed too.
 At the start of the 20th century, the village was more segmented, with Church Street separated from the rest of the village and the existing commercial centre had not yet been built.

 During World War I, the Royal Flying Corps founded a landing strip near to Southey Green, while during World War II, a bomb landed on Rippers Joinery works in February 1941.
 In between the wars, the village had become home to Rachel Barrett, who upon her death in 1953, left Lamb Cottage to her niece, Gwyneth, whose husband was the poet J. Redwood Anderson.
 Redwood Anderson would die in the cottage in 1964.
 The Colne Valley and Halstead Railway ceased operating passenger services in 1961, being used solely for freight until it finally closed in 1964.
 The station was taken down in 1973 and rebuilt as part of the heritage Colne Valley Railway.
 A year later, the parish transferred to the newly created Braintree District as part of local government reorganisation.